jderusse/docker-dns-gen/README.md

 into account.
 Sometimes the interface is not updated, you will have to restart your host.

+    # For systemd users (Fedora and recent Ubuntu versions) :
+    $ vim /lib/systemd/system/docker.service
+    # append the --bip="172.17.42.1/24" option to the ExecStart line
+    # then
+    $ sudo systemctl daemon-reload

+    # For other users
     $ vim /etc/default/docker
     DOCKER_OPTS="--bip=172.17.42.1/24"

+    # In any cases
     $ sudo service docker restart

 **One more thing** When you start your host, the docker service is not fully